binarybottle/engram-v3/README.md

 The main script optimizes keyboard layouts by jointly considering typing comfort and letter/bigram frequencies.
 It uses a branch and bound algorithm to find optimal letter placements while staying within memory constraints.

+When configuring a set of letters to optimally arrange within a set of keys, you can assign a subset of the letters to be constrained within a subset of the keys.
+It would then run in two phases:
+- Phase 1 finds all possible arrangements of the letters to be constrained, and sorts these according to the scoring criteria above.
+- Phase 2 optimally arranges the remaining letters within the remaining keys.
+If no constraints are specified, the code effectively runs in Phase 2 mode.

 Core Components: